exasol/exasol-testcontainers/doc/design.md

 * SQL statements can be issued via the JDBC interface
 * BucketFS service is ready
-* UDF language container is extracted completely (implies BucketFS ready)
+* UDF language container is extracted completely

 Covers:

 * `req~container-ready-check~1`

+Needs: impl, itest

+### Defining Required Optional Services
+`dsn~defining-required-optional-service~1`

+The `ExasolContainer` offers an option that controls which services the user requires.
+The ETC waits for those services to be ready.

+Covers:

+* `req~defining-required-optional-services~1`

 Needs: impl, itest